sivakumar-kailasam/barcamp-blr-ember-movie/README.md

 Browse through https://github.com/sivakumar-kailasam/barcamp-blr-ember-movie/commits/master one commit at a time to understand how this was built

-Or view the [tags page|https://github.com/sivakumar-kailasam/barcamp-blr-ember-movie/releases]
+Or you might be interested in viewing the tags: https://github.com/sivakumar-kailasam/barcamp-blr-ember-movie/releases